Seeking to Restore Integrity and Public Trust in Our Justice System

 diversion (Driving Under the Influence of Intoxicants treatment program).

 Hmmm.
 Ketchem was scarcely Jack the Ripper!
 Todd then told the

+reduced.
 Asst.
 DA Boettcher disagreed, and then brought a witness to the stand.

 The Lone Ranger's Testimony